 Beta ~ gender + cell counts + 1 | batch + time on intervention + intervention

 Here, methylation beta values are regressed on age, gender, cell counts, batch (as a random effect), time on intervention and intervention (the variable of interest).
 Various reduced forms of the above model might be fitted, and the results compared to select the optimal one.

+An alternative strategy would be to use covariates estimated from the data, which we would expect to capture the variation from technical sources, and use a model such as:

+Beta ~ SV1 + SV2 + gender + cell counts + batch + time on intervention + intervention

+Where surrogate variables are included to model variation that is not associated with intervention.
+The selection of SVs will depend on correlation with batch variables and potentially some of the other outcome variables (TBD).

+Significance assessment

 Perform permutation testing to estimate significance of associations.
-This involves the repeated random shuffling of phenotype labels to generate a null distribution, which can then be used to assess the significance of the observed findings
+This involves the repeated random shuffling of phenotype labels to generate a null distribution, which can then be used to assess the significance of the observed findings.
+Alternatively, use a multiple-testing adjusted threshold.
+(TBD).

 TODO